 Fertility Yoga & Exercise Programs

-Fertility yoga supports your body to be as fertile as possible, enhancing your chances of pregnancy and birth.
+Fertility yoga supports your body, mind, and energy to be as fertile as possible, enhancing your chances of pregnancy and birth.

 Fertile Body Yoga works in harmony with your menstrual or IVF cycle, spends time in the relaxation response, moves energy and blood throughout the body, and helps to balance hormones.